UWPCE-PythonCert/PythonCertDevel/source/exercises/kata_fourteen.rst

 Using the Trigrams dict
 .......................

 This is the fun part.
 Once you have a mapping of word pairs to following words, you can build up some new "fake" text.
-Re-read the above again to remind yourself of the procedure.
+Re-read the previous sections again to remind yourself of the procedure.
 Here are a couple of additional hints and questions to consider:

-..
-What do you mean when you say "above"?

 - The ```random`` module <https://docs.python.org/3/library/random.html#module-random>`_ is your friend here: